Whth/fabricatio/README.md

 from typing import Any

+# Import necessary classes from the namespace package.
 from fabricatio import Action, Event, Role, Task, WorkFlow, logger

+# Create an action.
 class Hello(Action):
     """Action that says hello."""

     output_key: str = "task_output"

     async def _execute(self, **_) -> Any: